yfnaji/gerk/README.md

 ## Parameters

 As seen in mathematics above, there is quite a bit information required to execute the Runge-Kutta method.
-This has been broken down into arguments to be passed into the `Gerk` class:
+This has been broken down into parameters to be passed into `gerk()`:

 - `a` The $A$ matrix in the Butcher tableau.
 This **must** be a lower triangular matrix that is formatted as a list of lists that contain floats, or integers
 - `b` The $b$ array.
 Must be a list of floats, decimals or integers